rkunche/Product_Curation/README.md

 Product_Curation
 ================

-To open and start curation first open the ProductRequest.html
+To open and start curation, first open the ProductRequest.html